 Hiking Photography Tips

 It all starts with packing – what should you bring with you?
-Of course you have to bring all the hiking necessities like layers, rain gear, water, food, and anything else your guide tells you to include.
-However, you’ll also want to bring your camera and a couple of lenses.
+Of course you have to bring all the hiking gear like layers, rain gear, hiking boots, water, food, and anything else your guide tells you to include.
+However, you’ll also want to bring your camera, memory cards and a couple of lenses.
 Before you know it, you’ve got a really heavy backpack.

 If you have an interchangeable lens camera – then you have the luxury of bringing multiple lenses.
 However you don’t want to fill your whole trekking backpack with lenses, so choose wisely to maximize your focal range but minimize your weight.
 Consider a zoom lens that will give you a telephoto option and landscape option; something like a 24mm to 240mm.